Connect with others who understand.

 See answer

-Multiple myeloma is a type of cancer that happens when lymphocytes (white blood cells) called plasma B cells begin to grow quickly and uncontrollably.
-Treatments for multiple myeloma can cause many skin-related symptoms, including rashes, blisters, and itchy skin.
-Itchiness (also known as pruritus) can be an irritating symptom.
-As one MyMyelomaTeam member shared, “I have a terrible, awful itchy rash.
+Itchy skin can also be a side effect of treatments for multiple myeloma.
+Cancer treatments often cause skin-related side effects, including skin rashes, blisters, and itchiness (which doctors sometimes call pruritus).
+One MyMyelomaTeam member shared, “I have a terrible, awful itchy rash.
 My doctor says it’s related to chemo.
 It’s supposed to go away on its own or ease up, but it’s really uncomfortable.”

 Radiation Therapy

-People with cancer who have undergone allogeneic (donor) stem cell transplants commonly develop a condition known as graft-versus-host disease (GVHD).
-GVHD occurs when the donor’s immune cells recognize your body as a foreign invader.
-The first symptom of GVHD is often an itchy, dry rash on the palms or the soles of the feet.
+People with cancer who have had allogeneic (donor) bone marrow transplants often develop a condition known as graft-versus-host disease (GVHD).
+GVHD happens when the donor’s immune cells recognize your body as a foreign invader.
+One of the first symptoms of GVHD is usually an itchy, dry rash, often on the palms of the hands or the soles of the feet.

 Chronic Kidney Disease